steven741/chez-sdl/Readme.md

 # Chez-SDL
-This is an interface to SDL 2 for the Chez Scheme system. (not stable)
+This is an interface to SDL 2 for the Chez Scheme system. (in development)

 ```scheme
 (import (sdl (2)))